 The Portland Society for Calligraphy was founded by Lloyd Reynolds and a group of his students after a long alliance with the Society for Italic Handwriting in England.
-We were first known as the Western American Branch of the Society for Italic Handwriting, one of the oldest calligraphy guilds in the United States.
+Portland Society for Calligraphy is the oldest calligraphy guild in the United States.
+We were first known as the Western American Branch of the Society for Italic Handwriting.

 We offer an extensive workshop program aimed at all levels of skill.
 Our teachers include internationally renowned calligraphers as well as local talent.
 We sponsor an annual weekend retreat during the month of February at the Menucha Retreat Center in the beautiful Columbia Gorge.
 The Guild also exhibits members’ artwork in an annual non-juried show.